EpicEric/gcc-arm/README.md

 	* `docker run --rm -ti -v "$PWD/src":/home/student/src epiceric/gcc-arm`
 	* Alternatively, you can run `./run_docker.sh` from this directory.
 * You can place files in `src/` to mount them to the default directory (`/home/student/src/`).
-	* Or you can specify a custom source directory location with `./run_docker.sh ~/path/to/custom_src` or `docker run -ti -v "$HOME/path/to/custom_src":/home/student/src epiceric/gcc-arm`.
+	* Or you can specify a custom source directory location with `./run_docker.sh ~/path/to/custom_src` or `docker run --rm -ti -v "$HOME/path/to/custom_src":/home/student/src epiceric/gcc-arm`.
 * Quit with `Ctrl-D`.

 ## Commands